google/or-tools/ortools/routing/docs/migration.md

 ## Naming Conventions

-The most significant change is the shift from CamelCase to snake_case for method names and functions.
-Class names remain CamelCase.
+The most significant change is the shift from `CamelCase` to `snake_case` for method names and functions.
+Class names remain `CamelCase`.

 Feature               | Legacy (SWIG)                                       | New (pybind11)
 :-------------------- | :-------------------------------------------------- | :-------------